WD-Scott/Data-Mining-for-Disaster-Relief/README.md

 ## Metadata:
 Disaster Relief Project for the University of Virginia's DS6021 course.

-Included are the final PDF file of the report as well as the R code in an RMD file.
+Included in the repository are the final PDF file of the report as well as the R code in an RMD file.

+The rest of this README.md contains an overview of the project, data, and my findings.
+Please refer to the .PDF and .RMD files for analysis and code, respectively.

 ## Synopsis:
 The **``Disaster Relief Project``** is the final project for UVA's DS6021 Statistical Learning course wherein students are tasked with using various classification methods to solve a real historical data-mining problem — locating displaced persons living in makeshift shelters following the destruction of the earthquake in Haiti in 2010.